 Franco-Australian Museum, Villers-Bretonneux

 The Franco-Australian Museum was established by the Franco-Australian Association.
-It was opened on ANZAC Day, 25th April 1975.
-It is located on the first floor of the Victoria School in Villers-Bretonneux.
+It was opened on ANZAC Day, 25 April 1975 at the Victoria School in Villers-Bretonneux.

 Close Ties with Australia